Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - cooked chickens that are sold in heat retentive packaging or packaging designed to prevent leakage of hot fluids or grease

-Test 5: food advertised or marketed in a way that indicates that it’s supplied hot
+Test 5: food or drink advertised or marketed in a way that indicates that it’s supplied hot

-This test confirms that takeaway food that’s advertised or marketed in a way that indicates that it’s supplied hot is standard-rated.
+This test confirms that takeaway food or drink that’s advertised or marketed in a way that indicates that it’s supplied hot is standard-rated (or temporarily reduced rated provided that the drink is not an alcoholic beverage).
 This will be established by examining the nature of the advertising or marketing campaign and whether this indicates that the takeaway food in question is sold hot.
 This could include pictures of the products showing steam rising from them.

 ‘Advertised or marketed in a way that indicates that it is supplied hot’ does not include advertised or marketed as ‘freshly baked’.

-Examples of products that are standard-rated under this test, as long as they are advertised or marketed as ‘hot’, include:
+Examples of products that are standard-rated (or temporarily reduced rated) under this test, as long as they are advertised or marketed as ‘hot’, include:

 - rotisserie chickens